syedzubinhafiz/supermario/design-docs/REQ3_Class_Responsibilities.md

 2. Relationship with other classes:

     Extends actor class
+    Implements Enemy interface
     Association with Behaviours and BehaviourClasses ( Wander/Dormant )
     Dependency on ActionList class, DoNothingAction, DestroyShellAction

 3. Attributes:

     TreeMap of Behaviours

 4. Constructor:

     Takes no input but uses super("Koopa", "K", 100) and puts WanderBehaviour into the TreeMap with priority (Integer) as 10.

 5. Methods:

     Has its own implementation of playTurn method with added checks to see if TreeMap for behaviours contains Dormant behaviour, returns new DoNothingAction() whenever Dormant behaviour is found.

     Overrides allowableActions() and implements its own version, which checks if player has a Wrench in their inventory, adds the newly created DestroyShellAction to ActionList instance

 **DestroyShellAction**
 1. Class Overall Responsibility:

     This class provides the player with a new action to destroy any dormant Koopa objects on the map.
     The action requires a wrench and has 100% accuracy.
 Drops a SuperMushroom object when action successfully carried out.

 2. Relationship with other classes:

     Extends AttackAction

 3. Attributes:

     Similar to AttackAction...
     an Actor that represents the target of the attack String to represent attack direction
     No need for random number attribute

 4. Constructor:

     Takes input for target Actor and String for direction Assigns attributes to input.

 5. Methods:

     Overrides execute() and removes Koopa actor from the map, no need to ensure actor is Koopa as Dormant behaviour currently only used by Koopas.
 No need to ensure player has wrench as it is done in playTurn().
 Returns message telling player that Koopa shell has been hit with Wrench.
     Needs to create a SuperMushroom object on the map at the location of Koopa object.

    Overrides menuDescription() to return different message notifying player shell has been destroyed successfully, e.g "KAPLOW KOOPA SHELL HAS BEEN OBLITERATED!!".

-**Suicide/GoombaHandler**
-1. Class Overall Responsibility:

-   Stores Goomba objects to maintain a safe amount of spawns so the game does not self-destruct.
-   Gives future programmers options and tools to work with and tweak Goomba spawns in future.

-2. Relationship with other classes:

-   Association with Goomba class
-   Association with Sprout class

-3. Attributes:
-   ArrayList or any form of storage to keep track of Goomba objects An int representing the max number of Goombas

-4. Constructor:

-   Initialises empty ArrayList of Goomba object and assigns it to attribute

-5. Methods:

-   A getter likely called getGoombaCount() to return size of the ArrayList Or a better option could be a boolean method returning True or False to see if Goomba objects can still be spawned on the map, by checking ArrayList size with MaxGoomba attribute.
-Sprout class can use this to check if Goombas can spawn.

 **Wrench**